Aaryan1311/Cypherrock_assignment/README.md

 ## Input-Output
 - The input to the CLI tool is given as arguments to the commands.
 - The output of the CLI tool is displayed on the console.

+## Input-Output
+- The input to the CLI tool is given as arguments to the commands.
+- The output of the CLI tool is displayed on the console.

+### Input

+console
+Commands:
+  index.js create                   Create a new wallet index.js import <mnemonic>        Import a wallet using a BIP39 mnemonic
+                                    phrase
+  index.js list                     Show all available wallets index.js balance <walletId>       Retrieve the Bitcoin balance of a specific
+                                    wallet
+  index.js transactions <walletId>  Display all transactions for a specific
+                                    wallet
+  index.js address <walletId>       Generate a new Bitcoin address for the
+                                    specified wallet

+Options:
+      --version  Show version number                                   [boolean] -h, --help     Show help                                             [boolean]